aselshall/eds/L/L1/Installing_python.md

 ### 2. Install and run Jupyterlab
 You do not want to use Python in a back screen, so need to install a graphical user interface(GUI).
 For programming languages, a GUI is refered to as interactive development environment (IDE).
 The IDE that we will use for this course is [Jupyterlab](https://jupyter.org/), which is an open-source IDE for Python, R, MATLAB/Octave, and many more.
 In Python we generally use `pip` or `conda` for installation.
 For JupyterLab installation details you can check the [JupyterLab documentation](https://jupyter.org/install), or follow these steps:

-Open your Anaconda Prompt(Miniconda3) from the Windows Start menu and install JupyterLab with pip:
+Open your Anaconda Prompt(Miniconda3) from the Windows Start menu and install JupyterLab with pip by running this command:
 ```code
 pip install jupyterlab
 ```